 Draw a residual plot and comment on the residuals.

-The first time we did analyzed the Car Weight vs. MPG data (2-2, #3), we created a linear model for the data.
+Data Set: Car Weight vs. MPG The first time we analyzed the Car Weight vs. MPG data (2-2, #3), we created a linear model.
 If you consider end behavior a linear model seems inappropriate.
-“Analyze the data again and find an appropriate model.
+“Analyze the data” again and find a more appropriate model.

 Problem set 2-8

 Statistical software packages like Fathom often give r2 (or R2) which is the Coefficient of Determination.
-The Coefficient of Determination tells the proportion of the variation of y that is accounted for by a least-squares regression line.
-When Fathom gives r2, gives |r| and the slope of the least-squares line gives the sign of r, that is, whether r is positive or negative.
+The Coefficient of Determination tells the proportion of the variation of the dependent variable that is accounted for by a least-squares regression line.
+When Fathom gives r2, gives |r| and the slope of the least-squares line tells us the sign of r, that is, whether r is positive or negative.

-Give r for the following scatter plot.
+Find r for the following scatter plot.
 In 2 – 4, complete the sentence.

-If the r (the correlation coefficient) is positive then, …
+If r (the correlation coefficient) is positive then, …

 If r2 (the coefficient of determination) is 0.99 then, …